RoMcGill/H2R-PP5/README.md

 ### Create a brand
-- this page will Promt loged in users with a simple form alowing them to create their brand/ storefront on our site when the, user is Goven staff status by an admin they will be able to add products.
+- This page will Promt loged in users with a simple form alowing them to create their brand/ storefront on our site when the, user is Goven staff status by an admin they will be able to add products.

 ### Upload a product
-- this page  willl prompt an approved user with staff status to create products to add to their brand page, it is alos a simple form that when filled out the data provided will be displayed as a product available for purchase.
+- This page  willl prompt an approved user with staff status to create products to add to their brand page, it is alos a simple form that when filled out the data provided will be displayed as a product available for purchase.

 ### checkout page
-- this page is for customers to checkout their order using Stripe
+- This page is for customers to checkout their order using Stripe

 ### checkout success page
-- this page shows the users order number, and order history along with a message to tell the user that they have been sent an email to confirm their order.
+- This page shows the users order number, and order history along with a message to tell the user that they have been sent an email to confirm their order.

 ### Newsletter page
-- this page will ask for users to input their email address in order to recieve updates from home2retail.
+- This page will ask for users to input their email address in order to recieve updates from home2retail.

 ### Send a newsletter
-- this page will only show for users with superusser status and allows the superuser to create email content to send to everyone who subscribes to the newsletter.
+- This page will only show for users with superusser status and allows the superuser to create email content to send to everyone who subscribes to the newsletter.

 ### My Profile
-- this page will allow users to update their Delivery information and also show previous orders made by the user.
+- This page will allow users to update their Delivery information and also show previous orders made by the user.

 ### Order History
-- this page will show when a ordernumber is clicked in the profile page, this page will provide all of the details about the selected order.
+- This page will show when a ordernumber is clicked in the profile page, this page will provide all of the details about the selected order.

 ### 404 error page
 - This page is used in place of a standard 404 page.
 It will be shown in the event of an error where the page is not found.